 Throughout the year significant numbers of water birds are to be seen on both lakes.
 There is a public bird hide on the south bank of the north lake which gives views over shallow water and the bund between the lakes to the large island with a chance to see Kingfisher.

 In summer, the north lake and its reed bed provide habitat for Sedge Warbler, Reed Warbler and Water Rail.
 Several other types of warbler are also summer visitors and there have been regular records of Cetti’s Warbler.
-Common Tern nest on the bund and nesting rafts.
-House Martins have made a colony on the lakeside buildings of the south lake.
+Common Tern nest on the bund.
+From the Willen Lake cafe in the centre of the south lake, Swifts can be seen feeding on the wing over the lake.

 In winter, migrating birds include Widgeon and Goldeneye.
 There is a large gull roost, generally on the south lake.
 Goosander are regular visitors.
-Starling murmerations are known to occur over the north lake, generally in the weeks leading up to Christmas.
+Starling murmurations often occur over the north lake, generally in the weeks leading up to Christmas.
 The hide is a good place from which to see Snipe.

 In spring, interest is provided by the heronry on the south side of the island.
-Both Grey Heron and Little Egret nest there.
+Both Grey Heron and Little Egret nest there, as well as cormorants.

-Both spring and autumn provide opportunities to see passage migrants – Wood Sandpiper and Hobby, for example.
+Both spring and autumn provide opportunities to see passage migrants – Wood Sandpiper and Hobby are often seen, for example.
 Other waders may be present, depending on water levels on the north lake.
 Past sightings have included Wilson’s Phalarope and Avocet.

 Reptiles